coinlab/bitcoin-docs/a-bitcoin-primer.md

 [Google Checkout](https://checkout.google.com/seller/fees.html) and [Amazon Checkout's](https://payments.amazon.com/sdui/sdui/business/cba#pricing) rates
 all start at 2.9% + $0.30 per transaction, decreasing to 1.9% for merchants with over $30,000 of transactions per month.
-Viable businesses with low profit margins or requiring many small transactions may not be profitable due to these fees.
+Otherwise viable businesses with low profit margins or requiring many small transactions may not be profitable due to these fees.